helicalAI/helical/docs/model_cards/scgpt.md

 - Pre-trained on data from over 33 million human cells under non-disease conditions.
 This comprehensive dataset encompasses a wide range of cell types from 51 organs or tissues, and 441 studies

 **Preprocessing:**
-- Standardized to remove low-quality cells and sequences
 - Normalization and scaling to ensure consistency across datasets
 - Value binning technique to convert all expression counts into relative values